Crazyco-xyz/christmas-challenge-2024/README.md

 I wanted to use as few libraries as possible, because I really like doing protocol implementations myself.
 Pretty early it was clear that I didn't want any external libraries in this project and I only allowed myself to use a few of the internal libraries which Python has out of the box.
-I you want to learn more about the separate libraries I used, you can look into the separate [libraries document](LIBRARIES.md).
+If you want to learn more about the separate libraries I used, you can look into the separate [libraries document](LIBRARIES.md).

 The only external library I allowed myself to use was [FontAwesome](https://github.com/FortAwesome/Font-Awesome)